Top Accomplishments in FY14-15:

 Over 2,000 children attended the City's after school programs and summer camps in 2009 and some 200,000 people utilized the City’s athletics programs and facilities.

-The Orlando Community & Youth Trust, Inc. collaborates with a wide range of organizations including but not limited to: New Image Youth Center, Inc., Simeon Resource and Development Center for Men, Inc., Orange County Healthy Start Coalition, Arnold Palmer Hospital for Children, Heart of Florida United Way, Health Council of East Central Florida, Florida Health Care Coalition, Florida Department of Agriculture, Division of Forestry for the State of Florida, St. Johns River Water Management District, and Department of Environmental Protection.
+The Orlando Community & Youth Trust, Inc. collaborates with a wide range of organizations including but not limited to: New Image Youth Center, Inc., Orange County Healthy Start Coalition, Arnold Palmer Hospital for Children, Heart of Florida United Way, Health Council of East Central Florida, Florida Health Care Coalition, Florida Department of Agriculture, Division of Forestry for the State of Florida, St. Johns River Water Management District, and Department of Environmental Protection.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.